CodeOnRye/codeonrye.github.io/content/about/index.md

 Here, you can expect to find a diverse array of content.
 While I have yet to chart a definitive course for this website, my aim is to cover a range of topics.
 You'll likely encounter insights on the latest trends in cybersecurity, updates on projects I'm involved in, or even reflections on books that have impacted my thinking.

-If you're interested in connecting or discussing any of the content, please don't hesitate to reach out through my contact links.
+If you're interested in connecting or discussing any of the content, please don't hesitate to reach out.
 Enjoy your stay!